CharanReddy8/Team2_App/README.md

 First-time users can use the sign-up page to create an account with us.
 If you're already a user, simply sign in to access the features of the app.

-For Evaluation, You can use credentials
-Username: vaishukosanasv@gmail.com
-Password: Vaishu@24

 ## Dependencies

 1. Ensure you have Xcode installed on your system.